k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-1.md

 Pretending we are the supplier company of the software `webapp` , which is a single container php application, we will now create a simple BoB for our product.

-For this, we need to:  (TODO: make this tableofcontnets)
+For this, we need to:

-* 1 deploy it
+* Deploy the application
-* 2 execute/trigger all known behaviour (by e.g. using a load test or more old-fashioned cypress tests)
+* Produce traffic: execute/trigger all known behaviour (by e.g. using a load test or more old-fashioned cypress tests)
-* 3 profile the benign behaviour
+* Profile the benign behaviour
-* 4 export the profile
+* Export the profile

-## 0 Clone repo
+## 0 Clone repository for this lab
+Make sure, you have this lab open in chrome.
+Safari doesnt work.

+Please hover over the bottom right corner of the below box, when the `Copy` symbol appears, click it and `Paste` it into the right hand `terminal` (you need to activate the playground first).
+In Windows, you need to right click or configure what keybindings your browser is listening to.

+You now are running a slim flavour of `kubernetes` called k0s, in Module 3, we will run a different flavour, called k3s.
+This is to showcase, that a vendor and a consumer will likely use different infrastructure.
+To safe you the config, the following repo contains settings that work [WIP: 🤣 will work 😂 ]

 ```git
 git clone https://github.com/k8sstormcenter/honeycluster.git
 cd honeycluster